erfan-khadem/resume/modules_en/professional.typ

     date: [2022 - 2023],
     location: [Tehran, Iran],
     description: list(
-      [Develop Django backend using django-rest-framework],
-      [Fix bugs and improve UX at our frontend using SSR and Vue.js], [Improve monitoring and alerting for our backend systems], [Implement self-healing procedures for our backend systems], [A/B test our user base to guide our product development process], [
+      [Fix bugs and improve UX at our frontend using SSR and Vue.js], [Improve monitoring and alerting for our backend systems], [Implement self-healing procedures for our backend systems], [A/B test new features to guide our product development process], [
         Technologies:
           - Django REST Framework